๐ ️ 15 Spring Boot REST API Pitfalls You Must Avoid

 }

-✅ Ensures clients receive clear, consistent error messages and avoids exposing internal stack traces.
+✅ Ensures clients get clear, consistent error messages and avoids exposing stack traces

 2. ๐ข Validate Input Data